 You are here

-Summer and Fall Season - Competitive Fastpitch Tournament Teams
+Summer and Fall Seasons - Competitive Fastpitch Tournament Softball

 What is "Magic"?

 Magic is a competitive fastpitch tournament team program offered by LGCS Girls Softball for summer and fall season play.
 All participants on Magic teams are selected from kids that play in our rec program (the exception being Magic teams playing with the "A" level designation).
 Magic teams play competitive softball in weekend tournaments throughout the summer.
 Tournaments start in late May upon the conclusion of our rec season.
 Players develop new skills and take their skills and talent to a new level.
 Great friendships, enduring memories, and plenty of great softball await our Magic teams each season.

 When Are the Magic Seasons?

 Magic summer player evaluation events are scheduled for May1st.
 The first tournament is typically played over Memorial Day weekend.
 Most teams will play in 6 to 8 tournaments total.
 Magic teams are reformed in late August for fall season play with the highlight being our organization's fall tournament each October.
 Fall teams play in fewer tournaments and typically only practice 1-2 times each week with the season ending in early November.

 Most tournaments are in the immediate Bay Area, although teams often go to one or two "away" tournaments in places such as San Napa, Luis Obispo, or Lake Tahoe — and those away tournaments are historically the most memorable.
 Teams may also qualify for regional or national tournaments in locations throughout the western United States.
 Teams usually play three pool games on Saturday and then Sunday is single elimination day — keep winning, and you could play three games on Sunday into the afternoon.
 Some tournaments might require a game on Friday evening.